BrerDawg/hrir_cmdline/README.md

 ### Build
 The code was developed with gcc on Ubuntu 20.04 64 bit.

-Build this app by typing 'make', no installation is required, run app from where you built it, it will need write permissions to allow the layout save and record features.
+Build this app by typing 'make', no installation is required, run app from where you built it, it will need write permissions to allow the 'layout save' and record features.

 ### Usage